windkh/node-red-contrib-telegrambot/README.md

 ## Reply Node
+A telegram node that is triggered when someone answered to a specified message.

 ![node-appearance-reply](images/TelegramBotNodeReply.png "Reply node appearance")
 **Fig. 8:** Reply node appearance

 The reply node waits for an answer to a specified message.
 It should be used in conjunction with the sender node.

+### Input
+Standard Input: Calls the *onReplyToMessage* of the bot.

+### Output
+Standard Output: Contains the result from the *onReplyToMessage* call.

+This node may be useful, when the bot e.g. sent a message and you want to take some action when someone responded to this specified message.
+Responding to messages is done by clicking on the message in your client and choose *answer* from the popup.

+The `msg.payload` contains:
+- **chatId** : Destination chatId
+- **sentMessageId** : The id of the previously sent message in the chat
+- **content** : The message content.

 # Examples